Santiago de Cotagaita: Geography

 Cotagaita is located in the southern part of the barren plateau of the Bolivian Altiplano.
 The climate is cool and dry due to the inland location and is characterized by a typical daytime climate, in which the temperature fluctuations between day and night are usually significantly larger than the seasonal fluctuations.

-The average annual temperature is 15°C and varies only slightly between 11° C in June / July and 18° C in December and January.
+The average annual temperature is 15 °C and varies only slightly between 11 °C in June / July and 18 °C in December and January.
 The annual rainfall is only about 300 mm, with a strong dry season from April to October with monthly rainfall below 10 mm, and a wet season from December to February with 70-80 mm monthly rainfall.

-Transport network
+Climate

+Transportation

 Cotagaita is 240 kilometers south of Potosí, the capital of the Potosí Department.